WukLab/wuklab_sysml/content/posts/das.md

 Together these say: speculation should be driven by recent rollout history, refreshed continuously as the policy moves, and concentrated on the long generations.

+## Background: Speculative Decoding and Suffix Decoding

+**Speculative decoding** speeds up autoregressive generation by adding a small fast **drafter** that proposes several next tokens at once.
+The large target model then verifies all of them in a single parallel pass, keeping the longest prefix that matches what it would have generated and discarding the rest.
+Each accepted token replaces a sequential target-model step with a piece of a single parallel one, so the wall-clock cost of generating a sequence drops whenever the drafter guesses well.
+The verified output has exactly the same distribution as standard decoding, so speculative decoding is **lossless**: it never changes what the model produces or learns.
+The classic drafter is a small neural network (e.g., a distilled model or EAGLE) trained to mimic the target.

+**Suffix decoding** replaces the neural drafter with a non-parametric one: an index over text the system has already seen.
+Given the last few generated tokens (the current suffix), the index looks up the most frequent continuation observed in the corpus and proposes it as the draft.
+The corpus can be prior outputs of the same model, the prompt itself, or a cache of past requests.
+Because the drafter is just a lookup, there is no drafter model to train, no extra GPU pass to run the drafter, and the index can be updated incrementally as new text arrives.
+Suffix decoding is especially effective when generations are repetitive or recur across requests, which is exactly the regime an RL rollout sits in: the same prompts come back every epoch, and the model's outputs for a given prompt are highly similar across nearby steps.
+DAS builds on this idea, using a per-problem suffix tree over recent rollouts as its drafter.

 ## Introducing DAS

-Speculative decoding speeds up generation by adding a small fast **drafter** that proposes several next tokens at once.
-The large target model then verifies all of them in a single parallel pass and keeps the longest correct prefix.
-Correct guesses let the model skip expensive one-token-at-a-time steps.
-Speculative decoding is lossless: the verified output has exactly the same distribution as normal decoding, so it never changes what the model learns.

 DAS (Distribution-Aware Speculative decoding) is a speculative decoding framework built for the RL rollout.
 It has two parts: a training-free drafter that rebuilds itself from recent rollouts, and a length-aware policy that decides how much speculation each prompt gets.